 When ocean waves smash through a small gap between the rugged rocks, a water blow occurs, building up energy and eventually blowing away.
 A breathtaking image, it is worth getting on video.

-Yeh Leh Beach as Bali tourism place remains undeveloped.
+Yeh Leh Beach as a Bali tourism place remains undeveloped.
 This is rendered exclusive and quiet by the fact that not many tourists frequent this cove.
 Yeh Leh beach is situated in Jembrana, just off the Denpasar-Gilimanuk highway, Yeh Leh is not painted like your dream beach with fluffy white sand.

 Rather, the beach is lined with thousands of boulders, often coated with coral or swept away by water.
 Over hundreds of years, these ancient rocks were smoothed over, leaving scant hints as to their nature.